gfusee/seal-sdk-rs/book/src/advanced-topics.md

     Error: Send + Sync + 'static;
 ```

-When writing your own cache layer, add request coalescing if possible so multiple
+Whenever possible, add request coalescing so you collapse duplicate misses into
-identical misses take the same in-flight future.
-That helps avoid hammering the
+one in-flight future.
+This reduces unnecessary parallel calls, keeps you away
-Seal HTTP endpoints or the Sui RPC and keeps you under rate limits.
+from Seal server rate limits, and lightens the load on Sui RPC endpoints.

 ## Error handling strategies

-All public async helpers return either `Result<_, SealClientError>` or an
+Public helpers return `Result<_, SealClientError>`.
+Examples and tests sometimes
-`anyhow::Result<_>` inside tests/examples.
-In both cases the `?` operator is
-available, so you can bubble up errors directly or wrap them in your own enums
+use `anyhow::Result<_>`.
+Both styles support the `?` operator, so you can bubble
+errors up or wrap them in your own enums for richer diagnostics.
-if you prefer more specific handling.

 ## Deployment considerations

-- **Feature gating**: disable the `default` feature set and re-enable only what
+- **Feature gating**: Disable the default feature set when you want a custom
+  stack, then re-enable only what you need (for example,
-  you need (e.g. `--no-default-features --features client,moka-client` when you
+  `--no-default-features --features client,moka-client`).
-  want `SealClientMokaCache`).
-- **Parallel behavior**: encrypt/decrypt helpers issue concurrent requests, so
+- **Parallel behavior**: Encrypt and decrypt helpers send requests in parallel.
-  monitor key-server and RPC quotas.
-Custom caches and coalescing strategies can
-  help keep load stable.
+  Keep an eye on quotas for key servers and Sui RPC.
+Caches plus coalescing help
+  control the traffic.
-- **Recovery keys**: decide up front whether to store the recovery key returned
+- **Recovery keys**: Decide whether to store the `[u8; 32]` recovery key that
-  from encrypt helpers.
-Dropping it eliminates an authority-level backdoor;
+  encrypt helpers return.
+Dropping it removes a potential backdoor.
+Storing it
-  storing it gives you an emergency escape hatch if key servers go offline.
+  gives you an emergency path if key servers become unavailable.